Blériot XI: Further development

-Civil use
+Civilian use

 The Type XI took part in many competitions and races.
-In August 1910 Leblanc won the 805 km Circuit de l'Est race, and another Blériot flown by Emile Aubrun was the only other aircraft to finish the course.
+In August 1910 Leblanc won the 805 km Circuit de l'Est race, and another Blériot flown by Émile Aubrun was the only other aircraft to finish the course.
 In October 1910, Claude Grahame-White won the second competition for the Gordon Bennett Trophy flying a Type XI fitted with a 100 hp Gnome, beating a similar aircraft flown by Leblanc, which force-landed on the last lap.
 During the race Leblanc had established a new world speed record.
 In 1911, Andre Beaumont won the Circuit of Europe in a Type XI and another, flown by Roland Garros, came second.